m7mdra/Picker/README.md

-- allow to pick multiple images in the same intent.
+- ~~Allow to pick multiple images in the same intent.~~

-- add support to pick videos and audio files.
+- Add support to capture/pick other media type like: audio,video etc...

-- improve the user interface.
+- ~~Improve the user interface.~~